 - 2 large eggs, room temp

-- 1/4 cup room temp coconut oil (this one)
+- 1/4 cup room temp coconut oil

-- 2 tablespoons nut or seed butter
+- 3 tablespoons nut or seed butter

-- 1 sifted cup (3/4 cup measured) cacao powder (this one)
+- 3/4 cup cacao powder

-- 1 teaspoon baking soda
+- 1 teaspoon baking powder

-- 60 dark chocolate chips or chunks
+- 1/2 cup dark chocolate chips

 Instructions

-- Pre-heat the oven to 350F.
+- Preheat the oven to 350F.
 Line a muffin tin with muffin liners and lightly spray with coconut or avocado oil.

-- Distribute the batter into the muffin pan, filling 9 slots.
+- Distribute the batter into the muffin pan, filling 8 slots.

 Recipe Notes:

-*Nutrition Facts Reflect Use of Low Carb/Calorie Sweetener Like Lakanto, total carbs not net* Depending on which keto sweetener you use you may need to use less than 1/4 cup.
-Please follow manufacturer instructions and/or your preferences.
+*Nutrition Facts Reflect Use of Low Carb/Calorie Sweetener Like Lakanto, total carbs not net*

 Nutrition